-Around \$1.7M of capital funds set aside for asset replacement have been used to fund the deficit of previous years.
-This limits the Office's ability to invest in and replace capital assets, and has reduced the funds available to respond to critical or urgent investment requirements.
+Around \$700K of capital funds set aside for asset replacement have been used to fund the deficit of previous years.
+We continue to work to replenish these funds as this erosion has limited our ability to invest in and replace capital assets and has reduced the funds available to respond to critical or urgent investment requirements.

-Our Classification Database Application (CDA) was brought into production in 2008/09 and is now fully depreciated.
+Our Classification Database Application (CDA) was brought into production in 2008/09 and is fully depreciated.
 The CDA is considered a business-critical asset for the Office.
 The CDA holds, and reports on, all classification records and produces the Register of Decisions, which is required under the Classification Act.
-It is our main workflow management tool and also supports billing and document production.
-While the CDA continues to deliver on its core functionality, its age hinders process improvements.
+It is our main workflow management tool and supports billing and document production.
+While the CDA continues to deliver its core functionality, in recent years upgrade work has been limited to work, which ensures the CDA remains compatible with our environment.
+As such its age hinders process improvements and its performance is deteriorating.

-The Office is exploring options to revise or replace this system, in line with Cabinet Circular CO(23) 9: Investment Management and Asset Performance in Departments and Other Entities.
-In recent years upgrade work has been limited to work which ensures the CDA remains compatible with our environment.
-Future investment decisions will take into account the potential for regulatory change, and are dependent on rebuilding our cash reserves.
+The Office has commenced work to revise or replace this system, in line with Cabinet Circular CO (23) 9: Investment Management and Asset Performance in Departments and Other Entities.
+Our investment decisions will take into account the potential for regulatory change, and other changes to our operating model.

-It is a priority for the Board to invest in tools and approaches that not only ensure continuity of service, but also bring efficiency to our work.
+It is a priority for the Board to invest in tools and approaches that not only ensure continuity of service but also bring efficiency and increase the impact of our work.
+Depreciations forecasts have been adjusted to recognises this planned investment.